geoffwalmsley/memex-pinterest/docs/tutorial.rst

 Now start SourcePin from the repo root directory by typing ::

-     $ sudo docker-compose up
+     $ sudo docker-compose up -d

+The -d flag will ensure that this runs in the background, this is required due to a bug in docker-compose that does not properly restart machines if a service crashes.
+This is important.
 This will take a little while, be patient.
-This will also attach to the console and allow you to see the applications running.

 Then open up a web browser and go to http://localhost.
-You should see SourcePin running.
+You should see SourcePin running (this can take about 30-40 seconds).

 In order to stop SourcePin go to the root directory of the cloned repo in a separate terminal (not the one you did fig up from) and type ::